sunshineplan/node/README.md

 	// FindAllString searches for all text nodes in the parse tree based on the specified find method and filters.
 	FindAllString(FindMethod, StringFilter) []TextNode

+	// CSS selectors support

+	// Select searches for the first matched node in the parse tree based on the css selector.
+	// Will panics if the selector cannot be parsed.
+	Select(string) Node

+	// SelectAll searches for all nodes in the parse tree based on the css selector.
+	// Will panics if the selector cannot be parsed.
+	SelectAll(string) []Node

+	// xpath support

+	// XPath searches for all node that matches by the specified XPath expr.
+Will panics if the expression cannot be parsed.
+	XPath(string) []Node

+	// Evaluate returns the result of the xpath expression.
+	// The result type of the expression is one of the follow: bool, float64, string, *xpath.NodeIterator.
+	Evaluate(string) (any, error)
 }

 // FindMethod represents the method used to search for nodes in the parse tree.